Particular/NServiceBus/guidelines/design-guidelines.md

 ```

 * All components externally implemented but managed by NServiceBus (pipelines, satellites, etc) should attempt to stop gracefully.
 If they they are unable to do so, they should block the thread.
-* NServiceBus will **not** timebox any start or stop operations to allow proper debugging and analysis of misbehaving components.
+* NServiceBus will **not** timebox any start or stop operations.
+This allows proper debugging and analysis of misbehaving components.
 * Stop operations should be performed concurrently if possible/sensible to allow all components to initiate a graceful stop.
 * `CancellationToken` and `CancellationTokenSource` are an implementation detail of the component that needs to stop and are not managed by NServiceBus.